 - The Genealogy Center of the Allen County Public Library (Indiana) for some Virginia cemetery databases, including Thornrose Cemetery in Staunton

-- Virginia Historical Society and Unknown No Longer, the VHS database of Virginia slave names.
+- Virginia Museum of History & Culture and Unknown No Longer, the VHS database of Virginia slave names.

 - Virginia Memory, a Library of Virginia digital Library with digital collections, including the Chancery Records Index.
 Each of Virginia's circuit courts created chancery records that contain considerable historical and genealogical information